Ramer8/Social-Media-Frontend/README.md

 [DOCKER]: https://img.shields.io/badge/docker-2496ED?style=for-the-badge&logo=docker&logoColor=white
 [docker-url]: https://www.docker.com/

-Very thanks for interest in my project.
-Is first design of Social Media Backend ( the fifth project with Geekshubs Academy of the Full Stack Development Bootcamp 🚀).
+Very thanks for interest in this new project.
+It's the seventh project with Geekshubs Academy of the Full Stack Development Bootcamp 🚀.
+This is design of Social Media Backend ( the fifth project of the course.

 ---